andreipfeiffer/angular-feedback/README.md

 Displays a loader element.

 #### dismiss()
-Fades away and removes any notification or loader.
+Manually removes any notification or loader, by fading them away.
+The animation is different, depending weather it's a loader or a notification.

 # Getter helpers